Coordinating Our Response

 - People who tested positive previously and did not have symptoms of COVID-19, except in special cases.

-For both indoor and outdoor environments and drive-through/drive-up clinics that maintain a distance of:
+For both indoor and outdoor environments and drive-through/drive-up specimen collection specific measures to maintain staff safety are important.

-Greater than 6 feet from the patient during collection: Follow standard precautions.
+Greater than 6 feet from the patient during collection: PPE use can be minimized through patient self-collection while the healthcare provider maintains at least 6 feet of separation.
+Follow Standard Precautions.
 Recommended PPE includes gloves.
-Health care personnel must wear a form of source control (facemask or cloth face covering) at all times while in the health care facility.
-PPE use can be minimized through patient self-collection while the health care provider maintains at least 6 feet of separation.
+Additionally, healthcare personnel must wear a form of source control (facemask or cloth face covering) at all times while in the healthcare facility.

 - More Guidance on Specimen Collection (CDC)